katur/eegi/README_database_migration.md

-scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not migrate this category or scores score category -1: not sure | only Julie scores have this value | do not migrate this category or scores score category 4: No Larvae | K/S mel-26 scores for test | do not migrate this category or scores score category 5: Larvae Present | K/S mel-26 scores for test | do not migrate this category or scores score category 6: A lot of Larvae | K/S mel-26 scores for test (but on re-examination, no obvious suppressors, since the L4440 control this week had tons of larvae) | do not migrate this category or scores score category -6: Poor Image Quality | very old scores only | convert to -7 score category -5: IA Error (i.e., DevStaR issues that aren't caused by poor image quality) | very old scores only | migrate, but omit from interface scorer expPeople | only one score of "no bacteria" | convert to hueyling
+scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not migrate this category or scores score category -1: not sure | only Julie scores have this value | do not migrate this category or scores score category 4: No Larvae | K/S mel-26 scores, for some DevStaR test | do not migrate this category or scores score category 5: Larvae Present | K/S mel-26 scores, for some DevStaR test | do not migrate this category or scores score category 6: A lot of Larvae | K/S mel-26 scores, for some DevStaR test (on re-examination, no obvious suppressors, since the L4440 control this week had tons of larvae) | do not migrate this category or scores score category -6: Poor Image Quality | very old scores only | convert to -7 score category -5: IA Error (i.e., DevStaR issues that aren't caused by poor image quality) | very old scores only | migrate, but omit from interface scorer expPeople | only one score of "no bacteria" | convert to hueyling